 You can price, market, show and negotiate offers on your own home without the help of a real estate agent.
 Keep in mind though, that over 90% of home sellers do use a REALTOR and find that the expertise, saved time, and provided a higher exposure that offset the cost of commission.
 Of course we’re biased!

 We use technologies and advertising methods that simply reach more people.
 We specialize in condos.
 Door County is different than Adams County.
 Milwaukee County is different than Outagamie, and price ranges within all of them change things as well.
 Shouldn't your marketing be specialized for what you have?
 We know how.

 Do I need a FOR SALE sign in my yard?

-Some Sellers prefer not to have a ‘For Sale’ sign on their lawn.
+Some Sellers prefer not to have a ‘For Sale’ sign on their lawn or commons area.
+Some Associations do not allow directly in front, but at a prescribed area at a main entrance.
 We realize it can be emotional for everyone within the home to see every day.
 Is it needed?
 No, and maybe you install after a Holiday season, but there are benefits to having one right away.
 Remember that exposure to Buyers is critical to getting top dollar for your home.
 Your neighbors already love your neighborhood and have guests over – why not let everyone know your home is for sale so they can tell their friends and family?

 I purchased my home last year.
 Will I lose money?

 That depends.
 What sorts of improvements or renovations have you done?
 How have prices changed in your neighbourhood in the last year?
 Is there demand for your type of property?
 Historically, it has taken home buyers 3 years to break even, after the various costs involved in buying and selling.
 You can read more about selling a property you recently bought in this blog.